Official Languages Act 2003: Placenames under the Official Languages Act

 On 30 October 2003, Part 5 of the Official Languages Act came into effect.
-Under Part 5, the responsible minister (now the Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media), having received and considered advice from the Placenames Commission, may by ministerial order declare the Irish-language version of a placename specified in a Placenames Order.
-The principal legal effects of a Placename Order are one or other of the following:
+Under Part 5, the responsible minister (now the Minister for Rural and Community Development and the Gaeltacht), having received and considered advice from the Placenames Commission, may by ministerial order declare the Irish-language version of a placename specified in a Placenames Order.
+The principal legal effects of a placename order are one or other of the following: